Todd Rogers (behavioral scientist)

-Todd Rogers (born 1977) is an American behavioral scientist and Professor of Public Policy at the Harvard Kennedy School.
+Todd Rogers is an American academic, behavioral scientist, entrepreneur and author.
+He is the Weatherhead Professor of Public policy at the Harvard Kennedy School.
 He is the co-founder of the Analyst Institute and EveryDay Labs (formerly InClass Today).
-At Harvard University, he is faculty director of the Behavioral Insights Group and the director of the Student Social Support R&D Lab.
-He is also an Academic Advisor at the UK's Behavioral Insights Team and a Senior Researcher at ideas42.
+At the Harvard Kennedy School, he is faculty director of the Behavioral Insights Group and the founding director of the Fandom and Social Connection Initiative at Harvard Kennedy School.
+He is also an academic advisor at the UK's Behavioral Insights Team and a Senior Researcher at ideas42.

 Early life and education

 Rogers attended Williams College in Williamstown, Massachusetts, and graduated with a double major in Religion and Psychology.
-He went on to Harvard University where he received an M.A. in Social Psychology in 2005.
-In 2008, he received a Ph.D. in Organizational Behavior from Harvard University.
+He went on to Harvard University where he received an M.A. in Social psychology in 2005.
+In 2008, he received a Ph.D. in Organizational behavior from Harvard Business School.